simogasp/tpAR_depedencies/BUILD_OSX.md

 * then build and install the library by running

     ```
-    make install -j$(nproc)
+    make install -j4
     ```
+  You can replace 4 with the number of threads that you machine can support, it will speed up the building.
-  and go grab a cup of coffee or a beverage of your choice ;-)
+  Then go grab a cup of coffee or a beverage of your choice ;-)

 * in order to run the tp code later on you have to add the built libraries to the `DYLD_LIBRARY_PATH` environment variable.